yusubluadil/yusubluadil/README.md

 - 📫 How to reach me **yusubluadil00@gmail.com**

-- ⚡ Fun fact **Why loads carried by a ship are called cargo, but loads in the car are named shipment?**
+- ⚡ Fun fact **
+The shortest war in history was between Britain and Zanzibar on August 27, 1896.
+It lasted only 38 minutes!

+A group of flamingos is called a "flamboyance."

+Bananas are berries, but strawberries aren't!

+The Eiffel Tower can be 15 cm taller during the summer due to thermal expansion.

+Honey never spoils.
+Archaeologists have found pots of honey in ancient Egyptian tombs that are over 3,000 years old and still perfectly edible!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">